fils/grow/docs/about.md

 ![simple](./images/simple.png)

-A few basic points about FROW:
+A few basic points about GROW:

 * GROW uses any object store system that implements the S3 API (So Minio, Google Cloud, AWS, etc)